Algeciras CF: History

 In 1956, the club merged with UD España to form España de Algeciras CF before switching back to Algeciras CF in the following year.
-After this, the club played between Third division and Second B many years, including some declines to regional categories, with three promotions to the Second Division in 1978, 1983 and 2003.
+After this, the club played between the fourth and third tiers many years, including some declines to regional categories, with three promotions to the Second Division in 1978, 1983 and 2003.

+Algeciras moved to Estadio Nuevo Mirador in 1999, where it has played since.

+In 2008, Algeciras was relegated administratively to Primera Andaluza for failing to pay their debts.